 R v J

 The client was found unconscious on the street in the centre of Brighton and assisted by police.
 The client was intoxicated and under the influence of a drug, which led her to be very volatile and unpredictable.
-She assaulted the officer and when taken to the police station assaulted another 3 officers.
+She assaulted an officer and when taken to the police station assaulted another 3 officers.
 We represented her at the police station and after taking our advice she fully admitted the offences and showed remorse in the hope of receiving a caution, as this was the first time she had been arrested.
-This was not accepted by the police and she was charged to court.
-The client came to our office prior and after taking instructions it was discovered that she had been the victim of domestic violence at the time of the offence.
-She had in fact been drowned hours before the incident and as a result of this toxic relationship, she essentially had a mental breakdown whilst with the police.
+This was not accepted by the police and she was charged.
+After taking full instructions it was discovered that she had been the victim of domestic violence at the time of the offence.
+She had in fact been almost drowned hours before the incident and as a result of this toxic relationship, she essentially had a mental breakdown whilst with the police.

-At court we applied for an adjournment to give the police time to reconsider giving her a caution, she was a professional worker and a conviction would have seriously restricted her career.
-Despite the Crown opposing this, the magistrates allow the adjournment and the police, on considering our letter, agreed to offering a caution, which was accepted.
+At court we applied for an adjournment to give the police time to reconsider giving her a caution.
+She was a professional worker and a conviction would have seriously prejudiced her career.
+Despite the Crown opposing this, the magistrates allow the adjournment and subsequently the police, on considering our letter, agreed to offering a caution.

 R v C

 Our client was allegedly involved in a very serious and high level drugs conspiracy which stretched across counties.
 The case involved in excess of 10,000 pages of evidence and a number of defendants.
 He was found guilty after trial and faced a sentence which started at 4.5 years.
-However, throughout the trial we had managed to extract evidence from the police and social services that the client was vulnerable and being cuckooed by drug gangs.
-As a result we were able to put to forward a strong mitigation case to the judge who sentenced the client 18 months of prison which was to be suspended for 18 months.
-This mean that he avoided an immediate custodial sentence.
+However, throughout the trial we had managed to extract evidence from the police and social services that the client was vulnerable and being cuckood by drug gangs.
+As a result we were able to put forward a strong mitigation case to the judge who sentenced the client to 18 months imprisonment which was to be suspended for 18 months, thus avoiding an immediate custodial sentence.